For your Home

 Whether or not you own a pet, you may be concerned about fleas at your property, and for good reason.
 Fleas can spread disease and irritate your beloved pet, so you need to do something right away if they infest your premises.
 So, how long do fleas live, anyway?
 In truth, that is a hard question to answer because flea lifespan can vary based on the conditions, such as humidity.

-Additionally, the flea life cycle can continue without limit (fleas can keep laying eggs and beginning a new cycle), so you should not delay treatment for a flea problem.
+Additionally, the flea life cycle can continue without limit (fleas can keep laying eggs and beginning a new cycle), so you should not delay pest control for fleas for a potential flea problem.
 Find out more below about flea life and contact Western Exterminator if you have seen signs of fleas at your home or business.
 We will check out the issue and treat your property so the fleas are gone.

 Again, it is tricky to pin down one number to answer this question.
 But the pupae stage, which comes after the egg and larva stages, can actually last from a single day to a year (in abnormal situations), but this can be affected by factors like carbon dioxide.
 The cat flea is the most common household flea, and because cat grooming gets rid of some of these fleas, adults typically live just several days.
 If they are not eliminated, cat flea adults are capable of living longer.